keithalewis/math/linalg.md

 collection of pertinent facts about vector spaces and the linear transformations between them.
 Although it is complete and self-contained you should already be familiar with basic linear algebra before reading this.
-Statements and proofs are brief, so read them twice.
+Statements and proofs are concise, so read them twice.
 Do the exercises to confirm your understanding.

 I make no apologies for the shamelessly mathematical exposition and hope